LeafedIn.org wants to give users the best networking platform for all members of the cannabis community.

-Pot is legal to some extent in at least 26 states nationwide, but the laws around cannabis consumption are still being written, so it's tricky for any entrepreneur entering the space, but Khainson says he's "100 percent sure" LeafedIn.org is legal.
+Pot is legal to some extent in a growing number of states, but the laws around cannabis consumption are still being written, so it's tricky for any entrepreneur entering the space, but Khainson says he's "100 percent sure" LeafedIn.org is legal.
 Khainson likens the nature of his app to Craigslist.

 The big thing I have to say is we're just a networking solution.
 We don't facilitate transaction.
 We don't take fees off any transactions,

 On the app and on the desktop version, you can see buyers, workers, vendors and employers.
 Khainson says most of the users right now are "buyers," but experts in the industry say the "employers" feature shows promise.